stscoundrel/ordbok-json/README.md

 Or just copy json files from `/json` folder in source.

+### Update

+To get latest dataset from online source, run in project:

+`yarn create-json`

 ### Sources

 Scraped from word list compiled by [Vikings of Bjornstad](https://www.vikingsofbjornstad.com/Old_Norse_Dictionary_E2N.shtm).
 The sources for the compiled list come from: